nurtdinovadf/tweetsender/README.md

 # tweetsender
-Sending tweets of particular users to your email without following them
+Get tweets of particular users to your gmail inbox without using twitter app So you can follow people you admire and read inspiring ideas without being annoyed with push notifications.
+Using the power of email, you can read tweets whenever you want and have all the tweets history in your inbox.

 # Getting started
 * Create an application in twitter with the help of their guide: https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens